curvefi/curve-reward-manager/README.md

 - One-time use per period (requires redeployment for new periods)
 - Zero-fund target: All funds should be distributed by period end

+## Definitions

+- campaign: a single distribution period for a single gauge
+- guards: addresses that can call `deposit_reward_token()` on the Distributor
+- epoch: time for one reward distribution on a single gauge, in seconds
+- reward_epochs: list of token amounts for each epoch for a single gauge
+- reward: payment for providing liquidity to a specific liquidity pool
+- gauge: this contract allows staked LP token to get rewared for the liquidiy they provide to a specific liquidity pool
+- LP token: token that represents a share of a liquidity pool
+- recovery_address: address on the Distributor to send back funds to a RecoveryAddress

 # Flowchart